Interest rates have been elevated since the pandemic, but central banks have begun cutting rates in the last two years.

 First off, we look at the composition of each REIT’s portfolio.

-The logistics REIT also had more properties than its counterpart, at 187 versus 140.
+The logistics REIT also has more properties than its counterpart, at 175 versus 136.

-Moreover, MLT is present in more countries than MIT and has exposure to Asian countries such as China, India, South Korea, and Japan.
+Moreover, MLT is present in more countries than MIT and provides exposure to Asian countries such as China, India, Japan, and Vietnam.

 MIT, on the other hand, has most of its portfolio concentrated in Singapore and the US.

-MLT has principally logistics properties within its portfolio.
+Meanwhile, MLT mainly has logistics properties within its portfolio.

 Winner: MLT